RumbiaID/pkg-library/readme.md

 1. In the main package you are using, make sure you import "github.com/RumbiaID/pkg-library/app/pkg/database".

-2. During the declaration of using the database, you would run a function from the database folder called NewDatabase(driver string, cfg *Config, isCqrs bool)
+2. During the declaration of using the database, you would run a function from the database folder called NewDatabase(driver string, cfg *Config)

    2.1 Config of db consists of:
     ````